PBorocz/manage/README.md

 Thus, this package automates all the common operations for [Poetry](https://python-poetry.org/) & README-based project/package management that I perform on a day-to-day basis.
 In particular, those that I don't perform regularly and/or require multiple steps to perform (and thus, tend to forget how to do!)

-Here's an example of building and releasing a python package:
+Here's an example of building and pushing a python package (specifically, this one):

 ![Sample Session](Screenshot.png)